Muhammed-Imam/SQL-Music-Store-Data-Analysis/README.md

 ## Database and Tools Used:
 * SQL: Structured Query Language for querying and analyzing the database.
 * SQL Server Management Studio(SSMS): Integrated development environment for working with SQL Server databases.
-* SQL Server Reporting Service(SSRS): Preparing interactive reports to show our insights, obtained from the dataset

 #### This project will provide a practical opportunity to apply SQL skills in a real-world scenario, offering valuable insights into the operations and performance of a virtual music store.